Pte

 My story

 Harry Stathion Bailey was born on April 26, 1895, in Round Hill, Nova Scotia, Canada.
 He was the son of Bertha Bailey.
-On October 30, 1915, he enlisted in the Canadian Expeditionary Force in Halifax.
-He was assigned to the 85th Battalion (Nova Scotia Highlanders).
+On October 30, 1915, the railway worker enlisted in the Canadian Expeditionary Force in Halifax.
+He was eventually assigned to the 85th Battalion, better known as the Nova Scotia Highlanders, part of the 12th Canadian Brigade of the 4th Canadian Division.

-Harry Stathion Bailey fell on October 30 near the railway and Vienna Cottage.
-His body was reburied after the war in Tyne Cot Cemetery, Plot XLII, Row C, Grave 6.
+Harry, 22 years old, was killed on October 30, 1917, near the railway and Vienna Cottages.
+After the war, he was reburied at Tyne Cot Cemetery, Plot XLII, Row C, Grave 6.

-Harry Stathion Bailey fell on October 30 near the railway and Vienna Cottage.
-His body was reburied after the war in Tyne Cot Cemetery, Plot XLII, Row C, Grave 6.
+Harry, 22 years old, was killed on October 30, 1917, near the railway and Vienna Cottages.
+After the war, he was reburied at Tyne Cot Cemetery, Plot XLII, Row C, Grave 6.

 Commonwealth War Graves Commission Database https://www.cwgc.org/find-records/find-war-dead/casualty-details/461792/harry-stathion-bailey/ Sources used |